The Imataca Forest in Eastern Venezuela is one the most reliable places in the Neotropics to see Harpy Eagle. Photo: David Fisher

 The area is famous for cotingas and other spectacular possibilities include flashy Pompadour and Spangled Cotingas, brilliant orange Guianan Cocks-of-the-Rock, and noisy White and Bearded Bellbirds.
 We’ll also walk a rainforest trail that offers an entirely different selection of birds including Blackish Nightjar, Eastern Long-tailed Hermit, Tiny Tyrant-Manakin, Screaming Piha, and White-browed Antbird to name just a few.
 Nights in Las Claritas.

-Day 12: We’ll spend a morning birding in the nearby coastal mountain range where many species will be new for this section of the tour and where we will have a chance of such Venezuelan endemics as Blood-eared Parakeet, Black-throated Spinetail and Caracas Tapaculo.
-After lunch we’ll catch an afternoon flight to London where the tour ends on Day 13.
+Day 14: We’ll spend a morning birding in the nearby coastal mountain range where many species will be new for the tour and where we will have a chance of such Venezuelan endemics as Blood-eared Parakeet, Black-throated Spinetail and Caracas Tapaculo.
+After lunch, we’ll catch an afternoon flight to London where the tour ends on Day 15.